 🕩 Hello!
 My name is Sameer and this is my blog.

-🧰 Nix (advanced), Microservices (intermediate), Serverless (intermediate), Kubernetes (intermediate), Distributed Systems (intermediate), Data Warehousing (intermediate), Blockchain (intermediate), Amazon Web Services (intermediate), Rust (intermediate), Haskell (intermediate).
+🧰 Nix (advanced), Infrastructure Orchestration (advanced), Microservices (intermediate), Serverless (intermediate), Kubernetes (intermediate), Distributed Systems (intermediate), Data Warehousing (intermediate), Blockchain (intermediate), Amazon Web Services (intermediate), Rust (intermediate), Haskell (intermediate).

 Once proven, I abstract the architecture for scalability using IaC to automate, simplify, and manage stateful components across deployment, distribution, and control.